earkevin11/Azure-Firewall-Service/README.md

 - This will allow admins to control traffic outbound to the internet within demovm
 - Any traffic that goes to the internet needs to go through the firewall appliance on its private IP
 - 0.0.0.0/0 is the internet
+- Next hop address is 10.0.1.4, which is the firewall appliance's private IP

 <p align="center">